uber/hermetic_cc_toolchain/README.md

 be moved to `@zig_sdk//toolchain:<toolchain>` or similar; so the user-facing targets are in their own namespace.

-# Known Issues in upstream
+# Known Issues In Upstream

-This section lists issues that I've stumbled into when using `zig cc`, and is outside of control bazel-zig-cc's control.
+This section lists issues that I've stumbled into when using `zig cc`, and is outside of bazel-zig-cc's control.

 ## using glibc 2.27 or older